Mousali/3G3MX2-V1/README.md

 An expert system that calculate VFD parameter values given a VFD and motor specification YAML file.

+## Disclaimer
+Use this code at your own risk.
+The author is not responsible for any damages or losses that may occur from using this code.
+Always test in a safe environment before deploying in production.

+The authors are not affiliated with OMRON or any other VFD manufacturer.
+This project is an independent effort to provide a tool for calculating VFD parameters based on user specifications.

+## Objectives

+This project is not endorsed or supported by OMRON or any other VFD manufacturer.
+It is intended as demonstration for educational and informational purposes only.
+What I hope to achieve is to
+ - provide a tool that can help engineers and technicians quickly and accurately calculate VFD parameters based on their specific requirements.
+ - demonstrate the potential of PROLOG and using expert systems and automation to simplify complex engineering tasks.
+ - Make VFD parameter calculation more accessible to a wider audience, including those who may not have extensive experience with VFDs or electrical engineering.
+ - Make VFD parameter specification testable and verifiable.
+ - Make VFD parameter specification trackable using version control systems like Git.

 > 🚧 **Project Under Construction** 🚧
 This project is currently in development and its functionality is limited.
 At present, the program only supports calculating parameters for the following VFD models: